Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/WiFi/Class WiFiClient.rst

 NA

-.. note :: “WiFiClient.h” must be included to use the class function.
+.. note :: "WiFiClient.h" must be included to use the class function.

 **WiFiClient::available**
 -------------------------